-The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
+The property was had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.